Shield Guard Home Inspections Performs Commercial Inspections

 The exterior of a building is not limited to just its walls.
 Instead, it comprises of parking lots, landscaping, and all exterior structures associated with that building.
 The state of the building’s

 The essence of this part of the commercial inspection is to determine whether the interior spacing is in line with local building codes.
 Furthermore, it advises whether or not all safety-related risks are handled.
 The commercial inspector evaluates the building’s bathrooms, walls, offices, floors, and kitchen spaces.
-The evaluation can advise whether there is anything in the building that does not follow local regulation.
+The evaluation can advise whether there is anything in the building that does not follow local regulations.